You might have heard the analogy that resilience is like a rubber band released after being pulled taut.

 If you want a science-backed method for improving personal resilience and relieving stress, the four-step “strengths-based cognitive behavioral therapy” (CBT) approach may be what you’re looking for.
 Published in 2012 by Christine A. Padesky and Kathleen A. Mooney of the Center for Cognitive Therapy in Huntington Beach, CA, their research goes into detail on how their CBT model promotes and strengthens resilience.

-The four-step strengths-based cognitive behavioral therapy goes like this:
+The four-step strengths-based cognitive behavioral therapy for developing resilience goes like this:

 - Search for Strengths – Define the strengths that aren’t linked to negative areas to promote resilience.

 - Construct a PMR – A PMR, or personal model of resilience, helps identify how your resilience in some areas can be transferred to resilience in problem areas.